DisyInformationssysteme/cadenza-analytics-python/DEVELOPMENT.md

 Development is possible via most common IDEs such as Visual Studio Code or PyCharm.
 Make sure to mark the `src` directory as "Sources Root" to make sure cross imports from the `examples` directory work as expected and that imports within `cadenzaanalytics` can get resolved by the IDE.

+## Architecture Guidelines

+The `cadenzaanalytics` library is designed with the following principles:

+### Target Audience: Data Scientists
+The primary users are data scientists who want to extend Cadenza with custom analytics.
+The API should feel natural to someone familiar with Python data analysis workflows, not require deep knowledge of web frameworks or HTTP protocols.

+### Pandas-Centric Abstraction
+Input data from Cadenza is automatically converted to pandas DataFrames, and output data is expected as DataFrames.
+This abstraction:
+- Hides the underlying CSV/multipart HTTP communication
+- Allows users to focus on data transformation logic
+- Leverages the pandas ecosystem that data scientists already know

+### Pythonic Design
+- Use clear, descriptive names over abbreviations
+- Use properties over getters
+- Prefer explicit configuration over implicit behavior
+- Follow Python conventions (snake_case, type hints where helpful)
+- Keep the public API surface minimal and intuitive

+### Minimal Boilerplate
+Extension authors should be able to create a working extension with minimal ceremony.
+The framework handles:
+- HTTP routing and request parsing
+- Data serialization/deserialization
+- Extension discovery and registration
+- Error handling and response formatting

+### Flask as Implementation Detail
+While Flask powers the HTTP layer, it should remain an implementation detail.
+Users interact with `CadenzaAnalyticsExtensionService` and `CadenzaAnalyticsExtension`, not Flask directly.

 ## Python version
-We aim to support older python versions and dependencies, but best experience and most features will be available for newer versions, currently this is Python `9.12`.
+We aim to support older python versions and dependencies, but best experience and most features will be available for newer versions, currently this is Python `3.12`.

 ## Versioning
 Versioning of `cadenzaanalytics` will happen via [poetry-bumpversion](https://github.com/monim67/poetry-bumpversion).